 - Break your marketing into worlds and make sure they interconnect.
 World Building 101 for Marketing.

 - Build a narrative of what your audience is doing.

-It is an endless game.
+It is an endless game for Shopify store owners.

 When I started as an entrepreneur, I focused only on making money and becoming a millionaire.